JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 `(/eval you #like /it) \ (/eval I #(cannot afford) /it)` will list the things you like, minus the ones I cannot afford.

+### Query for a template with `/tplt`

+(`/tplt` and `/template` and `/t` are all equivalent.)

+Usually you'll query for phrases and relationships.
+Every now and then, though, you might want to look for a specific template -- for instance, when using the `/map` (or `/roles`) keyword.

+The query `/tplt /_ is /_` represents the binary `is` template -- the one used in relationships like 'swimming #is delicious'.
+Each spot for a member in the relationship is marked using the `/_` wildcard.
+The joints between those members can include multiple wordss:
+`/tplt /_ is kind of /_`, for instance, is the template for the relationship `suddoku #(is kind of) fun`.

 ## Advanced queries

 ### Query for superexpressions using `/member` (or `/m` and `/involves` (or `/i`)